New Hope Christian Fellowship: History

 Pastor Wayne Cordeiro (born on October 20, 1952, in Fort Belvoir, Virginia) and his wife Anna moved from Oregon to Hilo, Hawaii in 1983 and started a church in the Waiakea Villas area.
-It moved to the Hilo Women's Club and then to the Hilo Boy's and Girl's Club.
+It moved to the Hilo Women's Club and then to the Hilo Boys' and Girls' Club.
 In 1990, the "Gathering Place" facility was built, and the church grew to 2000.

-In September 1995, Cordeiro and Anna moved to Honolulu, Hawaii to start New Hope.
-From 1996 to 2012, the church met in the auditorium of Farrington High School in the Kalihi neighborhood of Honolulu.
-Since 2013, the New Hope Ministry Center has been located at 290 Sand Island Access Road in Honolulu.
+In September 1995, Cordeiro and Anna moved to Honolulu to start New Hope.
+For seventeen years the church met in the auditorium of Farrington High School.

 By 2005, the church had about 70 full and part-time staff and 1,500 volunteers.

+On Friday, November 23, 2012, Farrington's auditorium roof collapsed during a heavy rainstorm.
+The incident caused New Hope to relocate its services.
+In 2013, the church moved to the New Hope Ministry Center.

 Partnership with Farrington High School

-From 1996 to 2012, New Hope partnered with Farrington High School by renting its auditorium for its weekend services and by helping maintain the campus.
-The school was initially going to close its auditorium because it was run down and the school lacked the funds for repair.
-The church responded by installing air conditioning and a sound system, while volunteers painted the auditorium, gym, and several classrooms.
-Volunteers also helped perform custodial duties such as clearing trash and mowing the lawns on campus.

-On Friday, November 23, 2012, Farrington's auditorium roof collapsed during a heavy rainstorm.
-The incident caused New Hope to relocate its services initially to Farrington's gymnasium for the remainder of 2012 and then, to its present location at Sand Island in January 2013.

 In August 2013, three New Hope churches and two others were sued by a group alleging that the churches underpaid for the use of school facilities.
 The suit claimed that the five churches collectively underpaid by $5.6 million, of which New Hope Oahu alone was responsible for $3.2 million over the course of six years.
+The case was dismissed.